Current cash-out refinance rates

 Taxes and Insurance Excluded from Loan Terms: The loan terms (APR and Payment examples) shown above do not include amounts for taxes or insurance premiums.
 Your monthly payment amount will be greater if taxes and insurance premiums are included.

 Consumer Satisfaction: If you have used Bankrate.com and have not received the advertised loan terms or otherwise been dissatisfied with your experience with any Advertiser, we want to hear from you.
 Please click here to provide your comments to Bankrate Quality Control.

-If you’ve accumulated enough equity in your home and need cash for your child’s college tuition, home repairs or any other purpose, a cash-out refinance can get you the funds while (potentially) lowering your mortgage rate.
+It essentially turns some of the equity you’ve built up in your home into spendable cash.
+If you need money for your child’s college tuition, home renovations, or any other purpose, a cash-out refinance can get you the funds while (potentially) lowering your mortgage rate.

-In a cash-out refinance, you replace your current mortgage with a larger one, withdrawing the difference — a portion of your home’s equity — in cash as a lump sum.
-While you can lower the rate on the new loan, you may still pay more in interest overall because your total loan balance will be bigger, and your monthly payment will likely change as well.
+The big difference is, in a cash-out refinance, you replace your current mortgage with a larger one, receiving the “extra” amount — which reflects a portion of your home’s equity — in cash.
+While you may also get a lower rate on the new loan, you may still pay more in interest overall because your total loan balance will be bigger, and your monthly payment will likely change as well.

 Many mortgage lenders offer cash-out refinancing — here are some of the best.
 While you might be offered a good deal or perks with your current lender, shop around and compare refinance rates and fees between a few lenders.